-The purpose of this protocol is to provide guidance for triage, treatment and transport of injured individuals during active assailant incidents.
+The purpose of this protocol is to provide guidance for the responsibilities for triage, treatment and evacuation of injured individuals following active assailant incidents.

 Adopting MCAs will have an "X" under their MCA name.
 If no "X" is present, the MCA has not approved or adopted the protocol.